The Ultimate Guide To Employee Rewards and Recognition

 You've got to make them feel special on their special day.
 And the good old “Happy Birthday” song and a cake never fail to make your employees feel recognized.

-Also, celebrate personal milestones like wedding anniversaries, Work anniversaries, Promotions with your employees.
+Also, celebrate personal milestones like wedding anniversaries, work anniversaries, promotion celebrations, etc.

 3. Handwritten Note

 Handwritten notes are an incredibly personalized form of recognition that any employee would love to receive.
 Not only does it show employees that you care and appreciate the hard work they’re doing, but it also builds a sense of loyalty from their side.

 Recommended Article: 50 Best Words of Appreciation for Employees